HDANILO/comfyui-docker-blackwell/README.md

 To enable the usage of NVIDIA GPUs, the NVIDIA Container Toolkit must be installed.
 The installation process is detailed in the [official documentation](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html)

+You'll need to create an account on NVIDIA NGC, install [NGC-CLI](https://org.ngc.nvidia.com/setup/installers/cli), and follow instruction to [login docker into NGC](https://docs.nvidia.com/launchpad/ai/base-command-coe/latest/bc-coe-docker-basics-step-02.html)

 ## Installation

-The ComfyUI Docker image is available from the [GitHub Container Registry](https://ghcr.io).
-Installing ComfyUI is as simple as pulling the image and starting a container, which can be achieved using the following command:
+The ComfyUI Docker image is not available on the internet, therefore, you'll need to build it before you can run, see #Building

 ```shell
 docker run \